ZakYeo/VSCode-GPT/README.md

 ## Usage

-After setting up your OpenAI API Key, you can use the commands provided by the extension:
+After setting up your OpenAI API Key, you can use the following features:

-- `Chat With AI`: This command allows you to chat directly with OpenAI's GPT-3.
+- `Chat With AI In TreeView`: Users can converse with chatGPT, and conversations are saved and stored in the TreeView in the sidebar on the left of VSCode.

-- `Generate Comments`: This command generates comments for your code.
+- `Chat With AI In WebView`: Users can view specific conversations in a "Web View" that allows for a better view.

-- `Generate Code`: This command generates code based on a description.
+- `Generate Comments`: This command generates comments for your code, and is added to the right-click menu also.

-You can access these commands from the Command Palette or from the context menu in the editor.
+- `Generate Code`: This command generates code based on a description, and is added to the right-click menu also.

 ## Contribution